 Splash Screen - if checked, during SyMenu startup, you'll see for a few seconds the splash screen;

-Autoexec - if checked SyItems tagged with Autoexec on start will be launched automatically.
+Autoexec - if checked, SyItems tagged with Autoexec on start will be launched automatically.

 It's possible to specify an interval in seconds from one launch to another;

-Check Version - if checked SyMenu verifies if you are using the most recent SyMenu version.
+Check Version - if checked, SyMenu verifies if you are using the most recent SyMenu version.
 You have to be online to check version.

 You can realize that SyMenu starts in this mode (light mode) watching the flashing led of task bar icon:

-it is red instead of being green.
+it will be red instead of being green.

 Function to enable at Windows startup